m-Py/anticlust/README.md

-The anticlustering objectives are described in detail in the documentation (`?diversity_objective`, `?variance_objective`, `?kplus_objective`, `?dispersion_objective`) and the references therein.
+The anticlustering objectives are described in detail in the documentation (`?diversity_objective`, `?variance_objective`, `?kplus_anticlustering`, `?dispersion_objective`) and the references therein.
 It is also possible to optimize user-defined measures of cluster similarity, which is also described in the documentation (`?anticlustering`).

 Categorical variables